 After getting approved for a home loan and finding a property, the next crucial decision you need to make is whether to go with a fixed or variable rate.

-There are several advantages and disadvantages to fixing your home loan which you need to consider before deciding to fix.
+There are pros and cons to fixing your home loan which you need to consider.

-In addition to these factors, it is not possible to accurately predict the future direction of interest rates.
-However, there are several indicators that can help you make an informed decision.
+While it’s not possible to accurately predict the future direction of interest rates, there are several indicators that can help you make an informed decision.

 Wholesale bank rate updates